The Top 5 Dangers For Remote Workers

 The greatest danger presented by remote, high-risk locations is distance and isolation.
 Many job sites are situated outside of populated areas, leaving your workers at risk in emergency situations.
 People in remote areas, specifically remote job sites, are twice as likely to require hospitalisation due to an injury.
 The combination of this heightened dangers and the implications of isolation put your workers at risk.
 While at remote job sites, do all you can to monitor and support your employees.
 Use safety devices to allow two-way communication, location tracking, and emergency alerts for all situations.

 Communication is the highest priority in a high-risk job.
-Make sure your workers have the ability and properly-maintained equipment to check in with your main office throughout the project.
+Make sure your workers have the ability and properly maintained equipment to check in with your main office throughout the project.
 By using personal safety devices in your workforce, you can monitor and protect your workers when they are out of the office.
 Alarm buttons and man-down, fall, or inactivity features will alert your office when your employees are under duress.
 With the timed check-in feature, you can continuously monitor your employees' well-being, even outside of cellular reception.
 With or without these devices, it is most important to make sure your workers can contact local emergency services quickly and efficiently, no matter the situation.

 When you send employees to any job site, you are trusting that your client maintains a safe work environment.
 Unfortunately, this isn't always the case and unsafe work conditions become infinitely more dangerous in a remote location.
 To ensure your workers' safety, do your own job site inspection before starting any work.
 Check for safety regulation compliance and available support.
 Give your employees the tools and environment they need to safely complete the work and return home unharmed.